Simatwa/tdwnsv3/README.md

-  --preload             Load videos before clicked --upload              Allow users to upload files --save-css            Saves the css data in path for future use --no-cache            Use currently parsed parameters not previously saved --encrypt             Encrypt URIs on the webpage --debug               Debug the web application in UI mode
+  --preload             Load videos before clicked --upload              Allow users to upload files --save-css            Saves the css data in path for future use --no-cache            Use currently passed parameters not previously saved --encrypt             Encrypt URIs on the webpage --debug               Debug the web application in UI mode
 ```